jmoarles072095/weather-forecast/README.md

 5. Could not get local storage data items to stay on screen
 6. checked files grammar and fixed any misspelled words
 7. updated style.css content
+8. added link and scrennshot of deployed website

 # link to deployed website